 I started staging images with the suited man using a model.
 My messy memories became images that I could process with some distance.
 Through this process I created a new narrative about my burn out that is easier to understand.

-I have made my crisis into a book dummy.
+Saturn Return was worked with as a book project from an early stage.
+The process of shooting, editing and iterating over dummies was important for me to understand my own crisis.
 I am looking for a publisher to work with to get it out in the world.

 Below is a preview of the book dummy, if you are interested in seeing more, contact me, and we can arrange it physically or digitally.